grubahilda/Crazy-Potato-Lady-website-v1/README.md

 - add filtering buttons (for blog page, too)

 ## Blog:
-- fix read older link
-- later: add variables and get content from db
+- compose with a superuser role only
-- add post writing functionality
+- add picture upload functionality
-- add text preview up to 5 words instead of characters
+- create regex to only get short description in the preview

 ## General:
 - set up database
+- optimize image assets
+- optmize repetetive styles